cambridgeltl/iso-study/README.md

 * For some language pairs (due to the strict extraction process), the number of pairs in the lexicons is smaller than the desired 5K training pairs or 2K test pairs - please double-check before running any size-related analyses of the lexicons and projection-based methods.

 * Other details, such as the source of the lexicon (e.g., Google Translate, PanLex, manual translation) are available in the corresponding paper.

+### Sampled Wikipedia snapshots
+In the paper, we sample the Wikipedias of high-resource languages (e.g., Spanish) so that its topical distribution is as close as possible to that of low-resource languages spoken in similar regions (e.g., Galician, Basque) or related to it via historical links (e.g., Quechuan) - see subsection 4.6 in the paper.

+We provide these sampled (and processed) Wikipedias: they can be obtained [here](link).